fajwel/Open-Canopy/README.md

 ### Download Open-Canopy dataset

 We recommend using [Hugging Face python API](https://huggingface.co/docs/huggingface_hub/guides/download) to download the [Open-Canopy dataset](https://huggingface.co/datasets/AI4Forest/Open-Canopy).

 The dataset must be located at the following location: `Open-Canopy/datasets` (unless you change paths in `configs`).
-A script `scripts/download_dataset.sh` is provided to do it seemlessly:
+A script `scripts/download_dataset.sh` is provided to do it seamlessly:

 ```bash
 # Supposing you are at the root or Open-Canopy
 python scripts/download_dataset.py
 ```

 ## Usage

 This repository is built upon [PyTorch](https://pytorch.org/).
-Its structure was bootstraped from [this code template](https://github.com/ashleve/lightning-hydra-template), which heavily relies on [Hydra](https://hydra.cc/) and [Pytorch-Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
-Parameters for training can be accessed and modified through the config files in the `configs` folder or overrided in the command line.
+Its structure was bootstrapped from [this code template](https://github.com/ashleve/lightning-hydra-template), which heavily relies on [Hydra](https://hydra.cc/) and [Pytorch-Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
+Parameters for training can be accessed and modified through the config files in the `configs` folder or overridden in the command line.

 ### Data preprocessing